aman8440/Assignment/README.md

   Timestamp
   Average gas price of block
   Number of transaction
-  GET API to take the input as block number and return its timestamp and number of transactions '''
+  GET API to take the input as block number and return its timestamp and number of transactions`

   To create a web application backend with the specified REST APIs, you can follow these steps:

     Set Up Your Environment: Ensure you have Node.js installed on your system.
 You'll also need a text editor or IDE for writing code.

     Initialize a Node.js Project: Create a new directory for your project and run npm init to initialize a new Node.js project.
 Follow the prompts to set up your package.json file.

     Install Required Packages: You'll need to install some packages to work with Express.js and make HTTP requests.
 Install them using npm:

-''' npm install express axios '''
+     ```npm install express axios ```
     Create Your Express Application: Create a new JavaScript file (e.g., app.js) where you'll define your Express application.

     Set Up Express Routes: Define routes for each of the required REST APIs.
 Use Express's routing capabilities to handle different HTTP methods and paths.

     Fetch Data from JSON Source: Use the axios library to make HTTP requests to the JSON source URL and fetch the required data.

     Implement Each API Endpoint: Write the logic for each API endpoint based on the provided requirements.
 Use the fetched data to generate the responses.

     Run Your Application: Start your Express server and test your APIs using a tool like Postman or curl.

+## Problem_3